-Hair straighteners work great for grabbing yourself a quick taste, but if you really love concentrate a press is the way to go.
-Even small home sized rosin presses deliver more product for the time you put in.
+Hair straighteners work great for grabbing yourself a quick taste, but if you really love concentration a press is the way to go.
+Even small home-sized rosin presses deliver more product for the time you put in.

 Save your hands and feet and leave hard work to the press.
 Even an altered manual t-shirt press will make it easier on your joints.
-Added pressure can also provide a bit more yield, though the difference is minimal in small amounts.
+The added pressure can also provide a bit more yield, though the difference is minimal in small amounts.

 Most presses have better temperature control making it easier to find the suggested low setting (between 280-330 degrees Fahrenheit).

 A press performs better than a hair straightener in every way, the only drawback being a higher price.
 We’ll leave it to you dab aficionados to decide which one better suits your needs.